monolithgoon/git-commit-prompt/README.md

 ### `[ TAG ] (<DOMAIN>) - <MESSAGE>`

-This CLI tool enforces a strict, opinionated approach to commit messages to enhance clarity, consistency and organization for a codebase.
-Each commit is tagged with a label or `TAG` enclosed in square brackets, signifying the nature of the modification, a major `DOMAIN` (preferebaly a specific file, but could be a directory) indicating where the change was made the commit, and finally followed by a brief `MESSAGE` describing the commit.
+This CLI tool enforces a strict, opinionated approach to commit messages in a way that enhances clarity, consistency and organization for a codebase.
+Each commit is tagged with a label enclosed in square brackets, signifying the category of change, followed by a `DOMAIN` — preferebaly a specific file, but could be a directory — indicating where the major change was made, and finally followed by a brief `MESSAGE` describing the commit.

 ## _Installation_